lupyuen/lupyuen.github.io/src/quickjs.md

 # NuttX Stack is Full of QuickJS

-_We fixed the QuickJS Build for NuttX...
+_QuickJS builds OK for NuttX.
 Does it run?_

 Sorry nope!
 QuickJS ran into [__Bizarre Crashes__](https://github.com/lupyuen/quickjs-nuttx#quickjs-crashes-on-nuttx) on NuttX (with looping Stack Traces, pic above)...